 Another example is the Woodsure Accreditation Scheme, launched in the UK in 2011.
 It provides a competent and ongoing assessment of fuel providers and assists them to achieve and maintain a high standard of woodfuel.
 The fuels covered under the accreditation scheme are: woodchip, hog wood (shred), pellets and briquettes.
 More information can be found on the Woodsure homepage.

-The following presentation is extracted from B4B’s “Sustainability and fuel quality issues” report.
+The above text is extracted from B4B’s “Sustainability and fuel quality issues” report.
 Click HERE to download the full version.